Definition of suspend in English:

 - The mobility of electrons is influenced by cellular metabolism and the concentration of charged particles suspended in body fluid.

-- Temporarily allow oneself to believe something that is not true, especially in order to enjoy a work of fiction.Example sentences
+- Temporarily allow oneself to believe something that isn’t true, especially in order to enjoy a work of fiction.Example sentences

 - Feature films invite us to defy reality, believe a fiction, suspend disbelief.